Bat Yam: British Mandate

-Bat Yam, originally Bayit VeGan (“House and Garden”), was founded in 1919 by the Bayit VeGan homeowners association, affiliated with the Mizrachi movement.
+Bat Yam, originally Bayit VeGan ("House and Garden"), was founded in 1919 by the Bayit VeGan homeowners association, affiliated with the Mizrachi movement.
 The association was formed to establish a religious garden suburb in Jaffa.
 By March 1920, it had 400 members.
 In 1921, 1,500 dunam of land were purchased, of which 1,400 were formally registered by 1923.
 In September 1924, an urban blueprint was approved by the association.
 In early 1926, the plots were divided up and a lottery was held to determine who would build first.
 By October 1926, roads and water supply were complete.
 Six families settled on the land in cabins.
-According to a report in 1927, ten houses were under construction.
+According to a 1927 report, ten houses were under construction.
 A synagogue was dedicated in October 1928.
 By then there were 13 families living in Bat Yam and a total of 20 houses.

-In the wake of the 1929 Arab riots, the residents were evacuated by the British army and their homes were turned into barracks.
+In the wake of the 1929 Arab riots, the residents were evacuated by the British army and their homes turned into barracks.
 The soldiers left at the end of 1931.
 In 1932, the residents began to return and were joined by others.
 In November 1933, 85 families were living in the neighborhood.
-By early 1936, there were 300 homes and a population of 140.
-Local industry began to develop, a movie theatre opened and a hotel was established.
+By early 1936, there were 300 homes and a population of 1400.
+Local industry began to develop, a movie theatre opened, and a hotel was established.
 The first school, named after Tachkemoni, was founded in 1936.
 The first headmaster was Haim Baruch Friedman.

 In December 1936, Bayit VeGan was declared a local council.
 It encompassed 3,500 dunams, 370 dunams of which were Arab-owned.
-In December 1937, the name was formally changed to Bat Yam (literally “daughter of the sea”).
+In December 1937, the name was formally changed to Bat Yam (literally "daughter of the sea").
 By 1945, 2,000 Jews were living in Bat Yam.
 In 1936–1939, the town was cut off from Tel Aviv because the road ran through Jaffa, leading to the construction of a new road via Holon.
 According to the Jewish National Fund, the population had risen to 4,000 by 1947.

-Following the vote in favor of the United Nations Partition Plan for Palestine on November 29, 1947, and the fighting that accompanied the 1947–1948 Civil War in Mandatory Palestine, violent incidents, including sniping, were reported by the residents of Bat Yam.
+Following the vote in favor of the United Nations Partition Plan for Palestine on November 29, 1947, and the fighting that accompanied the civil war in British Mandate, violent incidents, including sniping, were reported by the residents of Bat Yam.

 State of Israel

-After the establishment of the state in 1948, Bat Yam grew dramatically due to mass immigration.
+After the independence of Israel in 1948, Bat Yam grew dramatically due to mass immigration.
 It gained city status in 1958.

-Demography
+On June 15, 2025, an Iranian missile strike devastated a residential area in Bat Yam, killing at least nine people, including two children aged 8 and 10, injuring nearly 200, and leaving several still missing beneath the rubble.

+Demographics

 A small Hasidic enclave of Bobover Hasidim, known as Kiryat Bobov, was established in 1958.

 The vast majority of Israelis of Vietnamese origin live in Bat Yam.

+Since the wave of immigration of Jews from the former Soviet Union began in the 1970s, many Russian speakers settled in Bat Yam and continue to live there.